hodss/hodss/README.md

 https://theswatproject.hodss.gq The SWAT Project (Webcomic)

+Founder of The Spades Software Collective and Consortium

 - I’m currently working on The SWAT Project, CodeTrainer, and my own site
 - I’m currently learning C#
 - I’m looking to collaborate on anything that I can, please email me at contact@hodss.gq or dm me on twitter